-From the depths of Thorncombe Wood discover the poet and author Thomas Hardy’s birthplace.
+From the depths of Thorncombe Woods discover the poet and author Thomas Hardy’s birthplace.
 Travel through the little village of Higher Bockhampton to Stinsford, following the footsteps of Roman soldiers.
 Pass numerous stately homes including Kingston Maurward, Birkin and Stinsford to meet the River Frome.
 Visit the memorial to Hardy at Stinsford church containing his … Continue reading Puddletown Forest, Stinsford and the River Frome

 Buckham Down